Daretreble/Dawkside/README.md

 - It also supports musical keyboards, letting you create transposition zones, keyboard splits, chord modes, etc.
 - Keyboard transposition and zones automatically adapts to the track's name.
 For example, violin 1 can be transposed in a way and saved.
 It'll transpose automatically the next time that track's name is encountered, for a particular plugin.
 - All these features are accessible through simple questionnaires answered with numbers.
 - Customizing an entire controller takes only a few minutes.
 The functionalities are shared among active DAWs.
 For instance, the undo button is in the same place in Reaper and Live.
+But they also can differ, depending on your needs.
+Everything is customizable.
 - You can modify all configurations using unencrypted JSON files (for advanced users).
 - Each button can contain sequences of actions.
 For instance, you can configure a button to move the mouse pointer to a specific area and produce a sound or send a MIDI note.
 - Fixed, momentary, and latch modes are available for each button.
 Pressed and released states can be configured independantly.